 Focus Area Score Professionalism- Valuing effective work habits and the importance of acting in the interest of the larger workplace or community to achieve maximum productivity and accomplish a shared goal.
 5 Leadership- Recognizing the elements of an effective leader within yourself, including how to encourage success through recognizing strengths, inspiring motivation and using innovative thinking and problem-solving skills, while building mutual trust.
-1 Belonging & Inclusion- Understanding how to support an inclusive community where all members obtain access to the same opportunities so that all can thrive.
-4
+1

 To provide an example, a student employee named Robin completed the SEELA and received the score report above.
-Both Professionalism and Belonging & Engagement are high focus areas for Robin, meaning that Robin practices those skills at least once a week (and in this case multiple times a week).
-This is a good opportunity to discuss how those high focus areas transfer to Robin's academic coursework and future career goals.
+Professionalism is a high focus areas for Robin, meaning that Robin practices this skills at least once a week (and in this case multiple times a week).
+This is a good opportunity to discuss how this high focus area may transfer to Robin's academic coursework and future career goals.
 Leadership is a low focus area for Robin in their current student employment position, meaning that Robin is practicing that skill a few times a semester or less.
 Through discussion, Robin and their supervisor could explore if this is an important skill for Robin's current student employment position and if it is a skill that Robin wants to grow in relation to their career interests.
 If it is a skill that Robin wants to develop then the supervisor and Robin could brainstorm ways to practice leadership more frequently at work.